RezaJahanii/RezaJahanii/README.md

 ## 🔬 About Me

 I am Reza Jahani, Ph.D. student in Electrical Engineering at NC State University.
 I graduated with B.Sc. degree in Electrical Engineering from Department of Electrical and Computer Engineering, University of Tehran.
-My research lies at the intersection of Next-Gen Wireless Networks and Machine Learning currently focuing on Federated Learning.
+My research lies at the intersection of Next-Gen Wireless Networks and Machine Learning currently focuing on Federated Learning and Distributed Optimization.

 ## 🛠️ Skills and Tools